shivshankardayal/full-website/algebra/source/complex_numbers_solutions_3.rst

      Thus we have :math:`z = \pm i.`

-111. Problem no. 111 to 118 have been left as exercises ot the reader.
+111. Problem no. 111 to 118 have been left as exercises to the reader.

 119. Given,